favourdev1/Firebase-Rules-Generator/update-log/this-is-contains-updates-made-in-different-versions-of-firebase-rules-genertor.md

----
+# Update Logs

-description: This page includes features that has been added to v1.0.1 Update
+# This page includes features that has been added to v1.0.1 Update

----
+#

-# v1.0.1 Update Log
+#

 ## v 1.0.1 - 2021-09-15